fczero/automation-report/README.md

 python 3.5+
 python 3-venv
 Must be connected to VPN
-there should be no myenv folder on the script directory on first run
+there should be no myenv folder on the script directory when running for the first time
 ```

 ### Usage